 The MI-CRE was established in recognition of the major health and economic impact from medicine overuse and misuse, and in response to the 2019 announcement by the Federal Minister for Health, The Hon.
 Greg Hunt, that quality use of medicine and medicine safety is a National Health Priority.
 We are developing a coordinated research program that will accelerate the development and translation of evidence about real-world medicine use and outcomes, leading to major improvements in the quality use of medicines and reductions in medicine-related harm.
 The MI-CRE develops and delivers new knowledge of medicines in Australia for use by regulators and payers, that can be translated directly into policy and practice, improving responsiveness to current and emerging policy imperatives.

 We use population-based linked data (including through the use of 'big data platforms') and sophisticated methods to study the association between the effects of medicines, how they are used in practice, and the resultant benefits, harms and costs.
 We engage with policymakers to develop and scale-up sustainable approaches for timely evidence generation and research translation; and we develop innovative training and on-the-job experience to grow the next generation of research leaders.

 To support our program of work, we have developed the following Portfolios of expertise that will integrate at both the program and project levels to support our goals:

 The Medicines Intelligence CRE brings together Australia’s leading researchers in pharmacoepidemiology and related fields, and key stakeholders to:

 The 1st Annual Research Symposium and Policy Forum was held as a virtual event on the 16th September 2021.
-It featured A/Prof Nicole Pratt from from the Canadian Network of Observational Drug Effect Studies (CNODES).
+It featured Prof Robert Platt from from the Canadian Network of Observational Drug Effect Studies (CNODES).

-This year's theme focused on knowledge translation by bridging the gap between real world evidence and smarter medical use.
+The 2022 theme focused on knowledge translation by bridging the gap between real-world evidence and smarter medical use.
 View key recordings and abstract sessions.